ixaxaar/monoid.space/HoTT/introduction.lagda.md

 ## Fields, Spaces, Points, Paths

-A field is a set of objects that support or permit addition, subtraction, division and multiplication.
+A field (more force-field than data field) is a set of objects that support or permit addition, subtraction, division and multiplication.
 Real numbers, rational numbers and complex numbers are some such "set of objects" which we use widely and which can form fields.

 An n-dimensional space can be thought as a collection of n numbers from a field and n directions or bases.
 Thus we can construct spaces from fields.
 For e.g. any point in 2-dimensional space of real numbers ℝ can be represented as $a × x + b × y$ where $a, b ∈ ℝ$.